 With just over five months under his belt in the World Wrestling Federation, 26-year-old Rodney Anoa’i, better known to fans as Yokozuna, won his first heavyweight championship where he became the youngest champion in company history at the time.
 This, however, would prove to be bittersweet and short-lived, leading to a very unusual 14-month run on top in the company.

 With each passing year, the Royal Rumble event has a habit of stirring up memories of great Rumble matches and moments of the past.
 From the intense Hogan/Warrior staredown in 1990, Ric Flair’s historic win against the backdrop of Bobby Heenan’s incredible commentary in 1992, the memorable draw between Bret Hart and Lex Luger in 1994, through to the star-filled 2001 match, and historic returns of Edge and John Cena from injury in later years, everyone has their list of favorite Royal Rumble memories.

-However, there is one Royal Rumble that typically doesn’t conjure up much pleasant nostalgia is the 1993 edition.
+However, one Royal Rumble typically doesn’t conjure up much pleasant nostalgia — the 1993 edition.
 This offering from Sacramento, California, was historic for other reasons than the match itself, as it began the memorable (and at times unusual) main event run of its 505-pound victor, Yokozuna.
 Here is the story of that time in the WWF.